A little poem I wrote for my oldest daughter Isabella, upon her birth. XO

-I was also very over protective of Bella; I did not like anyone to hold her but me or George and was constantly worried about the baby's well-being.
-At the time I did not realize that this was part of the PPD, but it was.
-A common reaction to the baby when a Mother has PPD is to either reject the child or go the opposite direction and become very over-protective of the baby.
-What made this situation worse was the lack of understanding I got from family.
-Instead of support, love and understanding I was judged and no one reached out to help me.
+Another contributing factor, and component of my illness, was that I was very over protective of my baby.
+I did not like anyone holding or caring for her, but me & George, and was constantly worried about her well-being.
+At the time I did not realize this was a common part of the PMD's, but it was.
+Often with PMD's a Mother can feel either very over-protective of her baby, or completely detached from the child and often reject it all together.
+What made this situation worse for me, was the lack of understanding I got from family.
+Instead of support, love and understanding, I was judged and no one reached out to help me.
 I remember an occasion when I was trying to talk to my Mom about Postpartum Depression and she said to me: “If you know what the problem is then it shouldn't be a problem anymore right.”
-Not a very compassionate person.
-My Grandparents who are very loving people come from a generation when you were just supposed to suck it up and hush hush pretty much everything.
-This crazy notion I have of bringing things out into the open for discussion or awareness is just that to them – a crazy notion.
+Where is the compassion?
+My Grandparents who are very loving people, come from a generation when you were just supposed to suck it up and hush hush pretty much everything.
+This crazy notion I have of bringing things out into the open for discussion or awareness, is just that to them – a crazy notion.

-When it got to the point that I knew something was wrong and decided to talk to my husband about it I encountered another barrier: my husband.
+When it got to the point that I knew something was wrong and decided to talk to my husband about it, I encountered another barrier: my husband.
 We were both young and had only been together a couple of years, so our relationship was not as solid as it could be.
-When I tried to talk to him about the problems I was having and that I needed more help from him and maybe others, he was defencive.
-He thought I was exaggerating some of these behaviours to get his attention; he was very uninformed.
-As I began to get professional help and he learned more about PPD he came to realize how wrong he had been, sadly not in time.
-PPD often destroys marriages as the stress level of an unwell Mom and new baby is too much for a relationship to handle, especially a young relationship.
-My bout with PPD damaged our relationship for many different reasons and sadly when Bella was two we separated for two years.
-The good news to this part of the story is that love conquers all.
+When I tried to talk to him about the problems I was having and that I needed more help from him and maybe others, he was defensive.
+He thought I was exaggerating some of these behaviors to get his attention; he was very uninformed.
+As I began to get professional help and he learned more about PMD's, he came to realize how wrong he had been, and sadly not in time.
+PMD's often destroy marriages as the stress level of an unwell Mom and new baby is too much for a relationship to handle, especially a young relationship.
+My bout with PMD's damaged our relationship for many different reasons, and when Bella was two we separated for two years.
+The good news to this part of the story is that love conquered all.
 George and I loved each other so much that we found or way back to each other, attended marriage counselling and worked a lot of things out.
-Today we are madly in love and have two more children!
+Today we are still in love, happy, and have two more children!

-Back to my story...
-So eventually I sought professional help.
-I cannot remember where I went first or all of the things I did even.
+So I sought professional help.
+I cannot remember where I went first or all of the things I did.
 I do remember attending a support group at the Royal Alexandra Hospital.
 I also remember visiting a Psychiatrist at the Royal Alexandra Hospital who prescribed antidepressants for me.
 At that point in time I felt uncertain about what had been prescribed for me but wanted so badly to feel better.
 After taking the medication as prescribed for two weeks I felt horrible.
 I can remember sitting on the floor of the bathroom actually contemplating suicide and I have never felt that way in my life ever.
 Thank the stars that I had the sense to throw the pills out.
-I decided at that point to seek some other kind of help and discovered the Family Centre.
+I decided at that point to seek some other kind of help and discovered the Edmonton Family Centre.
 There I saw a wonderful therapist who was kind, compassionate and overall very helpful.
-Overtime through talk therapy I began to feel more like myself and as I picked up my life again and began to have goals I recovered a great deal.
-I never did recover completely however as the PPD I had was so severe and to this day suffer from OCD that needs to be kept in check.
+Overtime through talk therapy I began to feel more like myself and as I picked up my life again and began to have goals, I recovered a great deal.
+I don't think I ever recovered completely as the PMD's I had was so severe, and to this day suffer from OCD that needs to be kept in check.
 Not only that but some family relationships became strained partly due to what happened in these years.
 It was an epic event that left a huge mark on me and my life.
 I am however an optimist and also feel that everything happens for a reason.
 These events good or bad helped to shape who I am today, had anything been different I would not be who I am now.

-Something that amazed me during my first experience with PPD was how little seemed to be known about it.
-Like so many illnesses and diseases, the scientific community is working hard to discover causes and cures for many things but we still have a long way to go.
-One evening we were out visiting and during our visit I realized that the baby was sick – she had a fever and all around looked unwell.
+Something that amazed me during my first experience with PMD was how little seemed to be known about the illness.
+The nurses in the hospital were astute enough to tell us about it... but who was going to help those of us who actually developed the illness?
+Who were the experts...?
+One evening we were out visiting, and during our visit I realized that the baby was sick – she had a fever and all around looked unwell.
 I was worried.
 As my husband drove us home I sat in the back near the car seat.
 At some point I started to tense up to the point where I could not move my hands or arms, they were completely stiff.
 I had no idea what was going on and was very scared.
-George took me to the hospital and it turned out I had had a severe anxiety attack.
-If that was not enough the doctor on duty told me flat out I should be on antidepressants and then I would not be wasting doctors time with this trivial thing.
-Uncompassionate and uninformed in my opinion.
-If a medical doctor recognizes PPD in a patient then giving the patient a list of resources and or a referral would be the way to go.
+George took me to the hospital and it turned out I was having a severe anxiety attack, and had been hyperventilating.
+The doctor on duty told me flat out that I should be on antidepressants, and then I would not be wasting doctors time with this trivial thing.
+Un-compassionate and uninformed was what I encountered a lot, and it honestly made me more and more afraid to seek help.

 I have other experiences I could recount but I think I will move forward in my story for now.